jgyy/py-daml/README.md

 ## Environment

 This repository uses anaconda for virtual environement and vscode as "IDE" the vscode settings are as follows.
+"pylint" and "black" libraries are needed for formatting purpose

 ```json
 {